Yiting687691/TracyWidomBeta.jl/README.md

 # TracyWidomBeta
-Compute both the cdf and pdf of the Tracy-Widom distribution for arbitrary β>0.
+Compute the cumulative distribution function (CDF) and probability density function (PDF) of the Tracy-Widom distribution for any given β>0.

 ## Example Usage
 ```julia